ArronaxKP/openhack-containers/challenge-4.md

-# Challenge 3 - Setup an AKS with RBAC and VNET
+# Challenge 4 - Key Vault and Nginx Controller

 > How to check which cluster you are connected to: `kubectl config get-contexts`